kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

     // ScorePlacement calculates a score for a given Placement.
 This function is called in Phase 3
     // (Placement Scoring and Selection) only for Placements that have been deemed feasible
-    // for all pods in the PodSet during Phase 2.
-The PodSetAssignment indicates the
+    // for all pods in the PodGroup during Phase 2.
+The PodGroupAssignment indicates the
     // node assigned to each pod within this Placement.
 The returned score is a float64,
     // with higher scores generally indicating more preferable Placements.
     // Plugins can implement various scoring strategies, such as bin packing to minimize
     // resource fragmentation.
-    ScorePlacement(ctx context.Context, state *framework.CycleState, podGroup *PodGroupInfo, podSet *PodSetInfo, placement *Placement, podsAssignment *PodSetAssignment) (float64, *framework.Status)
+    ScorePlacement(ctx context.Context, state *framework.CycleState, podGroup *PodGroupInfo, placement *Placement, podsAssignment *PodGroupAssignment) (float64, *framework.Status)
 }
 ```